The Word Became Flesh

 Love Letters

 I remember years ago my mom told me that my grandpa used to write notes, aka love letters, to my grandma when they first started courting.
 He was two years older than her and was a school teacher in Wright Township, Greene County, Indiana from 1913 to 1920.
-Although she didn’t attend school during this time as she only completed an 8th grade education, which was very common in the early 1900’s.
+My grandma didn’t attend school during this time, as she had only completed an eighth-grade education, which was common in the early 1900s.

-To the best of my recollection my mom told me that grandma told her that grandpa would send handwritten notes home to her via one of his students who was also her neighbor, and she’d reply back to him the same way.
+To the best of my recollection my mom told me that grandma said that grandpa used to send handwritten notes home to her via one of his students who was also her neighbor.
+She replied to him in the same way.
+Those notes must have been very sweet as they fell in love and got married in 1915.

 My grandma was 19 years old and my grandpa was 21 at the time of their marriage.
 They were blessed with four children, David, Sarah, Naomi, and Ralph.
 My mom, who later changed her name to Sara, was their second child.